Balkan (motorcycle): Small motorcycles and mopeds

 Manufactured in the years 1964–1967.
-Compared to the MP 50, it brought a number of design changes: an improved tubular frame, a new MD 50M engine with a capacity of 49 cm^{3} without pedals, 3 speeds, shifting with the foot lever on the left side and the exhaust located on the left.
+Compared to the MP 50, it brought a number of design changes: an improved tubular frame, a new MD 50M engine with a capacity of 49 cc without pedals, 3 speeds, shifting with the foot lever on the left side and the exhaust located on the left.
 In addition, the appearance of the motorcycle changed.